buzzer-re/Gancho/README.md

 # Install

-Go the the [Release](https://github.com/buzzer-re/Gancho/releases) and grab your flavor, the files contains everything you need to setup your project.
+Go the the [Release](https://github.com/buzzer-re/Gancho/releases) and grab your flavor, the zip files contains the Gancho dll and dependencies and the the headers needed to include in your project.